rtcharity/resources.eahub.org/content/learn/glossary.md

 <a name="consequentialism"></a>
 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/consequentialism/">Consequentialism</a> - The view that the moral status of an act (how good or bad it is) is determined solely by the consequences of this action.
 Utilitarianism is one type of consequentialism.
 See ‘Deontology’ and ‘Virtue Ethics’ for some opposing views.

 <a target="_blank" href="https://conceptually.org/concepts/coordination-problems">Coordination Problem</a> - A problem that requires several people (or groups of people) to coordinate to reach the best outcome. <a target="_blank" href="https://conceptually.org/concepts/coordination-problems">The prisoner’s dilemma</a> is a famous example of a coordination problem.
 An EA example: People see that there is a skill that is neglected in the EA community, so they learn that skill.
 If too many people take this action the skill becomes oversupplied, but if we are able to coordinate we may fill all the skill shortages over time.
-More examples.

 <a target="_blank" href="https://forum.effectivealtruism.org/posts/etvgLwj59Bs74cuxX/cosmopolitanism">Cosmopolitanism</a> - An inclusive view of the world that sees the interests of human beings of all nationalities as having equal importance.